2026 Sponsors and Venues

 1140 SW Washington St.

-We’re so excited to have Stumptown partnering with us again for a third year in a row.
-They will be providing coffee for our Poetry Market (happening at Travel Portland’s Visitor Center) the morning of July 12th.
-This coffee will be free to poets and attendees!
+We’re so excited to have Stumptown partnering with us again for a fourth year in a row.
+They will be providing coffee for our Poetry Market (happening at Portland Center Stage) the morning of June 27th.
+This coffee will be free to all poets and attendees!

 Tender Loving Empire